 A randomized complete block design was adopted for the experimental plot arrangement.
 The experimental field was divided into three random blocks in Jinan (Fig. 1a) and six random blocks in Dezhou (Fig. 1b).
 Each block contained a treatment: a wheat/maize plot with flower strips and a control: a wheat/maize plot with natural vegetation strips (mainly composed of two herbaceous plants: Amaranthus retroflexus and Abutilon theophrasti).
 The length and width of each wheat or maize plot were 64 m and 13.5 m in Jinan, and 20 m and 14 m in Dezhou, respectively.
 The length and width of each flower strip plot were 13.5 m and 4 m in Jinan, and 20 m and 4 m in Dezhou, respectively.
-The line spacing among C. monnieri plants are about 0.3 meter in each flower strip plot.
-The flower strip plot or natural vegetation strip plot is adjacent to the first row of the wheat or maize and their spacing is about 0.3 meter.
+The length of each flower strip plot or natural vegetation strip plot is adjacent to the first row of the wheat or maize and their spacing is about 0.3 metre.
 Wheat seeds were sowed in early